rollerworks-graveyard/RollerworksMultiUserBundle/docs/overriding_templates.md

 Overriding all of the other templates provided by the RollerworksMultiUserBundle can be done in a similar fashion using either of the two methods shown in this document.

-**Note:**

-> Unlike the FOSUserBundle, templates should be placed inside the
-> `src/Acme/UserBundle/Resources/views/UserBundle`.
-> Failing to do so will break the automatic loading of the configured template.